maniezzo/OCDT/README.md

-# ODT
+# OCDT
-optimal decision tree
+Optimal Covering Decision Tree

 Lots of up to date work and old leftovers